HenrivantSant/swift-docs/docs/routing-and-controllers.md

 ```

 ### Variables in urls
 Note: This principle is fork of [AltoRouter](https://github.com/dannyvankooten/AltoRouter).
 As you can see in the previous example there some weird syntax going on in the route parameter in the attribute.
 This a route 'variable' with the name 'article_id'.
-Each route can have multiple variables which allows for the url to be for (like in this example) '/bar/123'.
+Each route can have multiple variables which allows for the url to be like '/bar/123'.

 Variables always follow the syntax `[variable_type:variable_name]`.
 Variable types are predefined and the variable name is up to yourself, you will need the variable name to extract it's value later (123 in this case).

-Variable types:
+Predefined variable types:
 ```php
 *                    // Match all request URIs
 [i]                  // Match an integer